davebenson/doom4-walkthrough/README.md

 There is a Hologram device near some ammo.

 Look down into the next area.
 This is the area that used to have a blue Force Field, but now just has some fires.
-You should see the pale-orange glow of a Beserk Powerup.
+You should see the pale-orange glow of a Berserk Powerup.
 Drop down.

 ## Mission 7: Fight: Main Cargo Bay
 First to appear will be 2 Cacodaemons and 1 Imp.
 One Cacodaemon often starts very low and can be chainsawed to solve several problems at once.

 After that, Imps, 3?
 Revenants, and a Summoner appear.

-In fact, the Beserk may outlast the fight: you can perhaps even you it to kill some stuff in an adjacent area.
+In fact, the Berserk may outlast the fight: you can perhaps even you it to kill some stuff in an adjacent area.

 ## Mission 7: Fight: Main Cargo Bay Adjacent: old platform area
 This area is easily skipped.